Learn Nuxt with a Collection of 100+ Tips!

 Dev mode

 Since 0.10.0, there is a local dev mode available.
-It can only be enabled if the NODE_ENV environment variable is set to development AND dev mode is explicitly enabled in the config.
+It can only be enabled if the NODE_ENV environment variable is not set to prod/production AND dev mode is explicitly enabled in the config.
 The dev mode is for local and offline development and returns a static user object that can be configured in the config or by variables in .env.
 The following fields in the returned user object can be configured:

 • claims: devMode.claims setting